 A feared bounty hunter known for her chalk-white skin and built-in comlink antenna, Aurra Sing was an expert sniper and trained assassin who would work for anyone who paid her.
 After the death of Jango Fett, Aurra trained Boba Fett as a bounty hunter, teaching him the skills -- and the ruthlessness -- that he would need in pursuing his deadly profession.

-A tough, pragmatic Weequay, Hondo Ohnaka leads a notorious Outer Rim pirate gang from his headquarters on Florrum.
+A tough, pragmatic Weequay, Hondo Ohnaka led a notorious Outer Rim pirate gang from his headquarters on Florrum.
 A former colleague of Jango Fett and a former lover of Aurra Sing, Ohnaka won fame during the Clone Wars when he kidnapped Count Dooku, Obi-Wan Kenobi, and Anakin Skywalker and tried to ransom all three for a big payout.
 Since that incident, he maintained a peculiar relationship with the Republic -- respecting the Jedi Knights, but not being above robbing them blind or betraying them.
+During the age of the Empire, Ohnaka found himself running a solo operation, but he continued scheming and dealing.
 He was, after all, a pirate through-and-through.

 A burly Klatooinian, Castas signed on with Aurra Sing to help Boba Fett seek revenge against the Jedi Master Mace Windu.
 But when Sing's gang tangled with the Republic military, Castas decided the job was too risky -- he'd be better off working alone.